 Next for me is to continue looking for projects, briefs, commissions and opportunities within my field, the more I can get involved with the better.

-Any advice for anyone considering an arts qualification at The Cass?
+Any advice for anyone considering an arts qualification here?

 Go in open minded and if possible, explore areas outside of your discipline.
-I found myself in the jewellery and ceramic departments regularly throughout my time at The Cass.
+I found myself in the jewellery and ceramic departments regularly throughout my time at the School.

 What were the most challenging and the most rewarding parts of your course?